Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 We now show how to control $\bangle*{B\psi,\psi}_{L^2(\Manifold(\tau_1,\tau_2))}$.
 The main idea will be to apply the previous lemmas, although we note that some caution must be exercised since cutoffs need to be introduced.
+Define the cutoffs